 Art and culture help us with our everyday lives, and understand how we, and the world, are changing.
 The intellectual research is not only useful and necessary, but it can also become attractive and engaging.
 These assumptions are key for Fondazione Prada’s activities which, through an evolution of projects, have analyzed intentions and relevance of today’s cultural engagement.

-Since 2016 Fondazione Prada’s investigation spectrum has been enlarged to photography and visual languages, thanks to the opening of Osservatorio, a new outpost located in Galleria Vittorio Emanuele II in Milan, where group and solo shows by Italian and international photographers have taken place.
+Since 2016 Fondazione Prada’s investigation spectrum has been enlarged to photography and visual languages, thanks to the opening of Osservatorio.
+In this second outpost in Milan, located in Galleria Vittorio Emanuele II, group and solo shows by Italian and international photographers and artists, such as Torbjørn Rødland, Theaster Gates, and Stefano Graziani, and research and experimental projects like “Training Humans”, conceived by Kate Crawford and Trevor Paglen, have taken place.

 The Accademia dei Bambini, located in Milan main venue, hosts multidisciplinary initiatives dedicated to childhood.
-The project is conceived by neuropaediatrician Giannetta Ottilia Latis, who organizes its calendar and shapes its content.
+The project was conceived by neuropediatrician Giannetta Ottilia Latis in 2015.
+It is curated by pediatrician and neonatologist Gabriele Ferraris form 2019.
 Mainly devoted to children from 4 to 10 years old, the Accademia dei Bambini is an ideal environment for didactic activities and laboratories, an open space for dialogue between adults and children and for various experiences relating to play, creativity, and learning.

 Bar Luce, designed by the American director Wes Anderson in 2015 and situated in the entrance building of the complex, has soon become an iconic spot for Milan citizens and Italian and international visitors.
 It reproduces the atmosphere of an old Milanese café and is reminiscent of pop culture and the Italian aesthetics of the ‘50s and ‘60s.